ForgeGit/ignite_wotlk/README.md

 In the cases seen before, the ignites affected by vomit "add up" towards the subsequent ignites.
 In some cases, the ignite affected by vomit doesn't "add up", but does continue to "roll".

 The specifics behind this are poorly understood or poorly summarized so far.
+[You can take a look at The Vomit Window for more details](the-vomit-window-%EF%B8%8F)

 ### References